 Constellations

 In most years, the bright star Fomalhaut is the only star most people see in this “watery” part of the sky.
 You need a very dark sky to see the constellations of the celestial ocean.
 The constellations visible in the south during the Northern Hemisphere autumn months (overhead on spring evenings for the Southern Hemisphere) constitute a celestial ocean.
-Additionally, in 2022, the planets Jupiter and Saturn are shining bright in this region of the sky.
-Image via EarthSky.
+Image via Stellarium.org.
+Used with permission.

 The celestial ocean in the autumn sky

 Look for what Northern Hemisphere stargazers call the celestial ocean in the autumn sky.
 And it’s overhead in the spring sky for Southern Hemisphere stargazers.
-The September equinox took place on September 23 at 1:04 UTC.
+The September equinox took place on September 22.
 So now we’re well into these seasons, both on the Earth below and in the sky.

 The chart at the top of this post makes this part of the sky look crowded.
 But, if you look at the sky, there is only one bright star shining here.
-However, in 2022, the bright planets Saturn and Jupiter are joining the celestial ocean.
+However, in 2024, the bright planet Saturn is among the celestial ocean.
 The stars making up the celestial ocean are not very bright.
 So, you’ll only see these dim stars, if you’re looking in a dark-enough sky.
 Still, their constellations are identifiable, and no doubt the ancients knew them well.
 You can come to know them well, too.

 Try Stellarium for a specific view from your location.

-What can you see in celestial ocean of the sky?
+What can you see in the celestial ocean of the sky?

 Let’s start with the brightest objects visible in and around this region.
-In 2022, the bright planets visible across this stretch of evening sky (looking west to east) are Jupiter and Saturn.
-A single bright star – shown on the chart above – is noticeable, but not as much this year because the planets outshine it.
-Still, you’ll want to identify Fomalhaut, brightest star in the constellation Piscis Austrinus the Southern Fish.
+In 2024, the bright planet visible across this stretch of evening sky (looking west to east) is Saturn.
+A single bright star – shown on the chart below – is noticeable as well.
+It’s Fomalhaut, the brightest star in the constellation Piscis Austrinus the Southern Fish.

 No matter where you are on Earth, you need a very dark sky, a couple of hours after sunset, to see the constellations of the heavenly sea.
 Many of the constellations in this part of the sky are connected with water.
 Maybe because the sun was moving in front of these stars on the great pathway of the ecliptic during a rainy season long ago.